rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 ### `docker load`

-Now that the image is available in a shareable format, share it with your customer and continue with the next step, which is `docker load`.
+Now that the image is available in a shareable format, share it, so it can be loaded on the appropriate location using `docker load`.

 ```shell
 docker load --help